Maximvda/ML_VLP/README.md

 ```

 ## Interesting additional features (future research)
-* Experiment using transfer learning (adding a bit of real data to the simulation data to improve performance)
 * Experiment investigating the influence of how much data is needed for accurate predictions
-* Refinement of simulation example: add model for the PD, add reflections
-* Path approximation following a moving device with for example Kalman filter
+* Path approximation following a moving device with for example a Kalman filter
 * Comparison of model for each position coordinate compared to one model predicting all coordinates
 * Combining multiple unit cell predictions